darrida/pykeypass/README.md

 3. Install pykeypass (enable global command line availability)
    - Windows via script
      - Launch **install.bat**

    - Windows via CMD
-     - Open termical from the pykeypass directory
+     - Open CMD from the pykeypass directory
      - Run ```pip install --editable .```
      - Run ```pykeypass setup```

-   - Linux - *not yet working*
+   - Linux (*not yet working*)
      - Ideally, the following should work (but does not)
      - Open the terminal from the pykeypass directory
      - Run ```pip3 install -editable .```